Ginger Baker: 2000s and 2010s

-In 2008 a bank clerk, Lindiwe Noko, was charged with defrauding Baker of almost R500,000 ($60,000).
+In 2008 a bank clerk, Lindiwe Noko, was charged with defrauding Baker of almost (equivalent to about at the time and US$ currently).
 Baker said he had hired Noko as a personal assistant, paying her £7 per day (about R100) for performing errands, and alleged she used this position to uncover his private banking information and make unauthorised withdrawals.

 Noko claimed that the money was a gift after she and Baker became lovers.
 Baker replied, "I've a scar that only a woman who had a thing with me would know.
 It's there and she doesn't know it's there."
 Noko pleaded not guilty but was convicted of fraud.
 In October 2010, she was sentenced to three years of "correctional supervision", a type of community service.
 Baker called the sentence "a travesty".

 His autobiography Hellraiser was published in 2009.
 In 2013 and 2014, he toured with the Ginger Baker Jazz Confusion, a quartet comprising Baker, saxophonist Alfred "Pee Wee" Ellis, bassist Alec Dankworth, and percussionist Abass Dodoo.
 In 2014, Baker signed with Motéma Music to release the album Why?.